Yousefbahr/Image-Classification-With-Fashion-MNIST/README.md

 ___
-After training for three epochs, the model achieved an accuracy of 88%.
+The model achieved an accuracy of 88%.

 Top 3 predictions vs Target: